A groundbreaking collaboration of scientists, policy advisers and local practitioners

 for land managers involved with land preservation, wetland restoration, and floodplains management

-The project team of HRWC, GLISA and River Network aims to equip participants with the information they need to make good decisions about adapting to climate change impacts.
-The groups review various climate scenarios, discuss best practices and case studies on adaptation strategies and gain commitments for action.
+HRWC and GLISA partnered to equip participants with the information they need to make good decisions about adapting to climate change impacts.
+The groups reviewed various climate scenarios, discussed best practices and case studies on adaptation strategies and gained commitments for action.
 The project strives to create “climate-resilient communities” that know how to reduce their vulnerability and risk associated with current and forecasted conditions.

-The In-Stream Flows team is establishing a network of dam operators to better coordinate the management of flows in the river in anticipation of more extreme flow conditions.
+The In-Stream Flows team established a network of dam operators to better coordinate the management of flows in the river in anticipation of more extreme flow conditions.
 The network facilitates improved day-to-day management of individual dams, the river as a whole and improves readiness for flood conditions and drought.

 Model Approach for Rivers and Watersheds